This Poet's Corner

 Many politicians with their hidden agendas will all too soon begin to use issues and buzz words and phrases in the upcoming months in an attempt to “trigger” the opposition to “rise to the bait” and rant and rave in debating issues that are directly opposite to the ones that might challenge their hidden agendas.
 They will seek to put up smoke screens and distract the electorate.
 They will pull the inevitable rabbits out of hats.
 Watch the other hand as they do.

 I would warn you to not be distracted or goaded by these peripheral debates.
 The issue of gay marriage for example, although an important one, is not really an issue of great magnitude unless you allow it to become one.
 It is a perfect sleight of hand, however.
 It will sort itself out if for no other reason than it is reasonably right that love between any two people regardless of sex is a marriage no matter the current law.
 This issue of gay marriage will be resolved by the majority of Americans who are remarkably adaptable to change and adept at passing states laws in their own good time and way.
 Let us hope they do the right and ethical thing in the end.
 As for my part, I believe that they will.
 It may take time.
 I do not think I will see it in my lifetime, but in the end right usually prevails.
-Then again we are learning that if we live long enough we do witness things happen that we never thought to see.
+Then again, we are learning that if we live long enough we do witness things happen that we never thought to see.
 Give’Em hope!
 You Gotta Give 'Em Hope!
 Besides, the legal protections of joint ownership of property, private wills, common insurance policies, and even domestic partnerships in heath care issues, are already granted and the “current loud and distracting hysteria” seem to center upon diatribes between disputants with religious or money agendas.
 This is perfectly acceptable in a democracy and good so long as it does not crowd out and weigh down larger agendas.
 My point is that I will not be distracted from talking about and seeking to debate the really important issues in these time.
 They are far too many to touch on here but they are heavy matters.

-The Presidential election, in my opinion was pivotal to the future of our personal liberties and the welfare of our poorest and most disenfranchised citizens.
+The coming Presidential election, in my opinion is pivotal to the future of our personal liberties and the welfare of our poorest and most disenfranchised citizens.
 Institutions and so called entitlement programs like Welfare, Medicare, Social Security, and traditional retirement programs are being belittled by one element of the ”haves” to the detriment of the “have-nots” and they are ever so slowly being eroded.
 It is no crime to be rich, especially in this country where opportunities prevail like no where else in the world.
 But, the word “liberal” is made to be a dirty word.
 Franklin D. Roosevelt and his wife Eleanor, a class of very well to do liberal and rich Americans, who felt a deep obligation to serve and give back to the less well off citizenry are belittled and held in distain as those “liberals” responsible for these socialistic silly institutions.
 The robber barons of our generation who do not feel a similar responsibility for the welfare of the less fortunate would have you believe these so labeled “entitlements” are outdated programs that interfere with our defense budget and newer institutions like the Department of Homeland Security.
 Socialism-like innovation, the reinvention of the labor movement, and the technological social networking that is breaking down walls of censorship and transparency will all blossom into something uniquely Democratic in the very near future.
 Change is already at hand.

 Speaking for myself, I wear the word “liberal” with pride.
 If you would know “how to talk to a liberal”, my answer is “with a great deal of respect”.
 The graves of Americans who died for our right to unionize and strike demanding a share in the wealth of our productivity are scattered throughout the country by the thousands and go unattended and forgotten.
 The CEOs of large companies are made to be godlike heroes, the stars of television “reality” shows that hold no reality for me.
 Unions are made to sound un-American and socialistic.
 It is being subtlety suggested that we need only rely on our own initiatives and that to expect “services” or “public assistances” from our local, state, and federal governments is a sign of weakness and badges of a society that deems itself entitled to hand outs rather than to make their own way.
 Furthermore, we would not want this disease to spread to the globally unfolding system being put in place whereby the sweat factories of the world provide us with cheap shoes and “knock off” handbags.